 Yes, communication styles can change based on role adaptations, stress, environment, and more.

-While we all have a natural Communication Style that we use without thinking, we also adapt our style as necessary.
 Here are three common types of adaptations that you will recognize from your own experience.

 The first category is one I call “role adaptation.”
 In our lives, and even during a typical day, we each play many “roles.”